mjdroz/IS601-TeamProject1-GitCollaboration/status.md

 * **Examples and Uses**

     * Status is good to use when you have edited multiple files in the tree.
 It is almost like a built in reminder saying "Hey!
 You changed this file but never committed the changes."
-    * Good use of "git status" can lead to changes being committed you go, or, if you forget to commit a change, it will remind you to do so!
+    * Good use of "git status" can lead to changes being committed as you go, or, if you forget to commit a change, it will remind you to do so!
     * It is a good idea to use "git status" after editing and saving a file.
 That way you can see if the changes that you just made actually saved.
 If not, then you will unfortunately have to go back in and redo them.
     * One last quick tip.
 When you run "git status", and there is a change, that change will either show up red or green.
 Red means that the file was recently created or edited, and green means that the file was staged for a commit.